JelanieStarks/Couples-To-do-list-SPA/README.md

 This repo includes an Electron scaffold to package the Vite React app as a desktop application.

+Primary download (Windows):

+- Get the latest Windows installer (.exe) from the Releases page.
+  - If a new tag is pushed (vX.Y.Z), CI builds the .exe automatically on a Windows runner and attaches it to the Release.
+  - You can also trigger it manually under Actions -> "Build Windows Installer".

+Linux and macOS builds:

+- Linux AppImage is published as part of selected releases.
+- macOS dmg can be built locally on macOS or wired up similarly in CI.

 Scripts:

 - Dev (web only): `npm run dev`